Declaration What are the mandatory steps to start your business?

 Requirements for uploading documents

-If yours spouse is involved in your project, state this explicitly, as additional documentation may be needed for proper registration.
+If your spouse is involved in your project, please clearly state this, as additional documents may be required for registration.

-Choose yours company structure (sole proprietorship or company) and describe yours precisely commercial activities.
+Please select your business structure (sole proprietorship or company) and accurately describe your business activities.

-Before final submission, review the summary screen to verify that all document format requirements have been met.
+Before final submission, please carefully review the summary to ensure all document formats meet the requirements.

-This identity verification phase is critical to successful registration and compliance with regulatory standards.
+The identity verification phase is crucial for successful registration and compliance with regulatory standards.

 Documentation and information essential for your declaration